How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 - While some states, including Alabama, Wyoming, and Montana, have passed laws to block the requirement to carry health insurance, those provisions do not override federal law.
 Get more information on the ObamaCare Individual Mandate.

 What Are ObamaCare Tax Credits?: Advanced Premium Tax Credits

 Advanced Premium Tax Credits for Individuals and Families

 Individuals and families will have access to advanced premium tax credits on the marketplace.
 Tax Credits are deducted from your premium cost by your health insurance provider and are adjusted on your Modified Adjusted Gross Income (MAGI).
 You can choose how much ( up to a maximum amount) in advance credit payments to apply to your premiums each month.
-If the amount of advance credit payments you get for the year is less than the tax credit you’re due, you’ll get the difference as a refundable credit when you file your federal income tax return.
+If the dollar amount of advance credit payments you get for the year is less than the tax credit you’re due, you’ll get the difference as a refundable credit when you file your federal income tax return.
 If your advance payments for the year are more than the amount of your credit, you must repay the excess advance payments with your tax return.

 Aside from premium tax credits, individuals and families can also get lower cost sharing on out-of-pocket expenses (coinsurance, copays, deductibles, and out-of-pocket maximums) through the marketplace.

 In general, you may be eligible for the credit if you meet all of the following: